chinamike65/hugo-tuolesi/content/book1/book1en.md

 **3. Cause and effect**

-The teachings of most religions hold that the universe and everything that is characteristic of Buddhism was created by one Lord.
+The teachings of most religions hold that the universe and everything that is characteristic of it was created by one God.

 Buddhism teaches the theory of cause and effect, that is, whatever kind of cause you create, that kind of effect will be produced in return.

 Good is rewarded with good, evil is rewarded with evil, and both suffering and happiness are the results of good and evil karma.

-There is no savior, one's own destiny should be changed by oneself.
+There is no savior, one's own destiny can only be changed by oneself.

 Stop worrying.